arturoherrero/arturoherrero.com/_posts/2019/2019-06-08-the-value-of-your-product.md

 ---
 layout: post
-title: Value of your product
+title: The value of your product
 description: The value can be positive or negative, visible or invisible.
 tags: en
 ---